leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 </kbd>

 ### Enable:
-If &quot;Yes&quot; is selected, Advise option is enabled.
+If &quot;Yes&quot; is selected, Advise/Advise All option is enabled in the frontend on selecting a purchase order.

-If &quot;No&quot; is selected, Advise option is disabled.
+If &quot;No&quot; is selected, Advise/Advise all option is disabled.

 ### Can Advise PO before confirm:
-If &quot;Yes&quot; is selected, Advise PO can be done before Confirm PO.
+If &quot;Yes&quot; is selected, Advise PO can be done before Confirm PO (printed line/lines can be advised).

 If &quot;No&quot; is selected, Advise PO cannot be performed before Confirm PO is executed.